nothingexactly/TuringMachine/README.md

 A visualisation I made in January 2015 of a state machine calculating the square root of 2.

-This implementation is described in the Charles Petzold's book *The Annotated Turing*, which explores Turing's paper *On Computable Numbers*.
+This implementation is described in the Charles Petzold book *The Annotated Turing*, which explores Turing's paper *On Computable Numbers*.

 The code is not particularly readable unfortunately.
 I've learned my lessons.